Sofia329/Airbnb-Project/README.md

 In this project, the purpose is to analyses data from Airbnb rental in Sydney to provide market advice to hosts, real estate investors, and other stakeholders.
 We will use the raw dataset to develop a predictive model for the daily prices of Airbnb rentals based on state-of-the-art techniques from statistical learning.

+####Tasks:
+* To develop a predictive model for the daily prices of Airbnb rentals based on state-of-the-art techniques from statistical learning.
+This model will and allow the company to advise hosts on pricing and to help owners and investors to predict the potential revenue of Airbnb rental (which also depends on the occupancy rate)

 ### Table of Contents
 Data Proprocessing
 Exploratory Data Analysis (EDA)